 Syphon Filter is a stealth third-person shooter game that had some troubled development, partially because of the developer's lack of experience making such games but also due to the constant reworking of both gameplay and plot.
 Despite all this, it became a commercial success.

-Present in the original US release (Version 1.0) are DUMMY1.DAT, DUMMY2.DAT, and DUMMY3.DAT, which contain the cutscene from Bubsy 3D where Bubsy races a Woolie to the finish and jumps to an isolated castle.
+Present in the original US release (Version 1.0) are DUMMY1.DAT, DUMMY2.DAT, and DUMMY3.DAT, which contain the cutscene from Bubsy 3D (another game developed by Eidetic) where Bubsy races a Woolie to the finish and jumps to an isolated castle.

 |This needs some investigation.|

 Discuss ideas and findings on the talk page.

 In the PAL version, DUMMY.DAT appears to be an OVL archive, containing game data.
 When opened in any text editor, it begins with this:

 This is a DUMMY Data file used to keep the CD-ROM head on the Playstation from Spinning off into nowhere land

 In the game's files, you can find a lot of unused audio.
 This video has all of them.